Infinity Natural Resources (INR)

 nullAI Analysis | Feedback

-David Sproule was appointed Executive Vice President and Chief Financial Officer of Infinity Natural Resources, LLC in June 2017.
-Before joining Infinity Natural Resources, from July 2015 to June 2017, Mr. Sproule worked as a consultant advising exploration and production companies operating within the Appalachian Basin.
-Prior to that, he was a director at Tudor Pickering, Holt & Co., where he advised exploration and production companies, primarily within the Appalachian Basin, on strategic mergers and acquisitions and capital raising activities.
-Mr. Sproule is a graduate of Yale University with a B.A. in History.
+Mr. Sproule co-founded Infinity Natural Resources, LLC in June 2017 and has been its Executive Vice President and Chief Financial Officer since then.
+From July 2015 to June 2017, he worked as a consultant, advising exploration and production companies operating within the Appalachian Basin.
+Before that, Mr. Sproule was a director at Tudor Pickering, Holt & Co., where he advised exploration and production companies, primarily in the Appalachian Basin, on strategic mergers and acquisitions and capital raising activities.
+Infinity Natural Resources was initially backed by private equity firms Pearl Energy Investments and Natural Gas Partners (NGP).

 Brian P. Pietrandrea, Chief Accounting Officer

-Brian P. Pietrandrea joined Infinity Natural Resources as Chief Accounting Officer in July 2025.
-He brings over 20 years of experience as a seasoned accounting executive, with significant expertise in SEC reporting, financial operations, and regulatory compliance.
-Mr. Pietrandrea was most recently with Equitrans Midstream Corporation.
+Mr. Pietrandrea joined Infinity Natural Resources as Chief Accounting Officer in July 2025.
+He brings over 20 years of experience as an accounting executive, with expertise in SEC reporting, financial operations, and regulatory compliance.
+Before joining Infinity Natural Resources, Mr. Pietrandrea was with Equitrans Midstream Corporation.

 -